 Is there a tree more outrageously sensual than the fig?
-Those iconic leaves, the sculptural branching habit, and those sweet-as-honey fruits that are the stuff of legends and lore.
+Those iconic leaves, the sculptural branching habit, and those sweet-as-honey fruits are the stuff of legends and lore.
 Cleopatra dished them up to Mark Antony.
 Adam and Eve found the foliage to be a handy coverall.
 Nations went to war over them.

-Best eaten lusciously ripe and sun-warmed straight off the tree, figs can vary in size, shape, flavor, texture, and time of harvest and can be black, green, brown, violet, yellow, or purple.
-Self-fruitful, so you need only one plant to produce fruit easy to grow, and there’s one for just about every size garden (and several that are quite cold tolerant).
+Best eaten lusciously ripe and sun-warmed straight off the tree.
+Figs can vary in size, shape, flavor, texture, and time of harvest.
+They can be black, green, brown, violet, yellow, or purple.
+Self-fruitful, so you need only one plant to produce fruit easy to grow.
+There's one for just about every size garden (and several that are quite cold tolerant).

-Choosing the Best Fig For Your Space
+How to Choose the Best Fig Tree For Your Space

 Where to Plant Fig Trees

 Fig trees thrive in full sun and love the reflected heat of walls and buildings.
 In colder zones, choose cold-hardy varieties such as 'Brown Turkey' and 'Desert King.'
 Also consider other selections that are somewhat less cold-hardy.
 Ones that can grow in big pots and protect during the winter by storing in a cool garage or basement.

 This is the moment!
 When fruit is developing, it’s important to water regularly.
 Check daily, and pick just as they ripen.
 You'll be picking the main crop of fruits depending on your climate and conditions.
 Anywhere from June to September in warmer inland areas to October and November for cooler coastal places.
 In some tropical locations, fig trees may bear some fruit throughout the year.
 With increased production in early summer and midwinter.